 - Cut the plantains: Cut the unpeeled plantain into 3/4 inch [2 cm] thick slices (about 8 slices per plantain).

 - Boil the plantains: Place the plantain into a pot and cover with water (plus about an extra inch over it).
 Boil over medium-high heat for about 12-15 minutes, starting counting from the time it breaks the boil.
 The plantain slices should be cooked completely, but still firm, if they are even a little raw in the center they will break when crushed.
 Carefully peel and crush one, if it flattens but not breaks, it's cooked (it will be soft and flexible, that's fine).
-Once cooked through, remove from the water and let them cool to room temperature resting on paper towel to whisk away excess moisture.
+Once cooked through, remove from the water and let them cool to room temperature resting on a paper towel to whisk away excess moisture.
 Peel the slices using a tong to avoid burning yourself.